brainworxx/kreXX-TYPO3-Extension/Documentation/Features/Scalar/Index.rst

 XML
 ---

-When kreXX encounters a `XML`, it does the following:
+When kreXX encounters a :literal:`XML`, it does the following:

 - Parse it into an array and analyse it's content
 - Output a pretty print for better readability